gregmalcolm/metaprogramming-for-maniacs/README.md

 # Metaprogramming for Maniacs Live Coding materials

-These are materials used for the presentation of Metaprogramming for maniacs.
+These are materials used the metaprogramming talk.

 In addition to use I use some aliases (relative to my repo folder):